stcarrez/swagger-ada/regtests/server/README.md

 Source file | Package | Description
 ------------ | ------------- | -------------
-src/testbinary.ads|TestBinary|The server root package declaration src/testbinary-servers.ads|TestBinary.Servers|The server declaration and instantiation src/testbinary-servers.adb|TestBinary.Servers|The server implementation (empty stubs) src/server/testbinary-skeletons.ads|TestBinary.Skeletons|The server skeleton declaration src/server/testbinary-skeletons.adb|TestBinary.Skeletons|The server skeleton implementation src/server/testbinary-models.ads|TestBinary.Skeletons|The server model types declaration src/server/testbinary-models.adb|TestBinary.Skeletons|The server model types implementation src/testbinary-server.adb|TestBinary.Server|The server main procedure src/aws/testbinary_aws.adb||The Ada Web Server server main procedure src/ews/testbinary_ews.adb||The Embedded Web Server server main procedure
+src/enums.ads|Enums|The server root package declaration src/enums-servers.ads|Enums.Servers|The server declaration and instantiation src/enums-servers.adb|Enums.Servers|The server implementation (empty stubs) src/server/enums-skeletons.ads|Enums.Skeletons|The server skeleton declaration src/server/enums-skeletons.adb|Enums.Skeletons|The server skeleton implementation src/server/enums-models.ads|Enums.Skeletons|The server model types declaration src/server/enums-models.adb|Enums.Skeletons|The server model types implementation src/enums-server.adb|Enums.Server|The server main procedure src/aws/enums_aws.adb||The Ada Web Server server main procedure src/ews/enums_ews.adb||The Embedded Web Server server main procedure

 Files generated in **src/server** should not be modified.
-The server implementation files (**src/testbinary-server.ads** and **src/testbinary-server.adb**) should be modified to implement the server operations.
+The server implementation files (**src/enums-server.ads** and **src/enums-server.adb**) should be modified to implement the server operations.
 You can also customize the server main procedure according to your needs.

 ## Server model

-The server instance is represented by the **TestBinary.Servers.Server_Type** Ada type.
+The server instance is represented by the **Enums.Servers.Server_Type** Ada type.
 The REST API will need an instance of it to make the operation call.
 Two server model
 exists: